RISCfuture/AvidyneR9ToGarmin/README.md

 ## Installation

 AvidyneR9ToGarmin is a Swift Package Manager project with an executable target.
-It has been tested on macOS 12 using Swift 5.6, but will likely work on other platforms.
+It has been developed for macOS 15 using Swift 6.

 1. Edit the `Sources/libAvidyneR9ToGarmin/Converter/R9ToGarminConverter.swift`
    file.
 Change the `private static let headers` constant; in particular, the